oeway/OpenFlexureClient/CONTRIBUTING.md

 ### Development

-* Master is the latest working version, always.
+* Master is the latest working version.
-* Do not push to Master directly.
-* New features should be developed on branches (or forks), and merged.
+* New features and bug fixes should be developed on branches (or forks), and merged into master.
-* Bugfixes likewise should be developed in branches.

 ### Releases

 * Once we've merged a few things in and want to make a release, we tag it on master.
 * Not every commit on master will get a tag, we'll accumulate a few changes before making a release, unless there's a reason to release straight away.
+* Once we're confident that the tagged release is building and stable, we merge it into the stable branch.

 ## Code of Conduct